abiraihan/test_app/README.md

 12.	**Then migrate database from root app directory**
     - ```$ rails db:migrate```

-13. **If required to rollback applied migration into database in rails app**
+13. **If required to rollback applied migration from database in rails app**
     - ```$ rails db:rollback```

 14.	**Now Generate *Model* which will create table as the model name +'s' into the database**